Newman's conjecture: History

-Using computer technology, he proved the theorem for all primes less than 200,000 (except 3).
+Using a computer, he proved the theorem for all primes less than 200,000, except 3.

 Afterwards, Ahlgren and Boylan used Ono's criterion to extend Newman's conjecture to all primes except possibly 3.
-2 years afterwards, they extended their result to all prime powers except powers of 2 or 3.
+Two years afterwards, they extended their result to all prime powers except powers of 2 or 3.

 Partial progress and solved cases

 The weaker statement that $p(n)\equiv 0 \pmod{m}$ has at least 1 solution has been proved for all primes m.
 It was formerly known as the Erdős–Ivić conjecture, named after mathematicians Paul Erdős and Aleksandar Ivić.
 It was settled by A. Schinzel.